HassanShafiq/Embedded-Systems/Cortex-M Bare-Metal/10_Structures_EmbeddedC/README.md

-This exercise teaches the concepts regarding using Structures in embedded C and how to leverage them for better code implementation.
+This exercise teaches the concepts regarding the use of Structures (multi-dimensional, composite derived datatype) in embedded C and how to leverage them for better code implementation.